isomerpages/ogp-sgid/index.md

       image: /images/integrate.png
   - infopic:
       title: Authenticate users on FormSG
-      description: Set up authentication on your forms with just one click
+      description: Set up authentication on your forms with just one click.
+If you are filling in a form, simply log in with your Singpass app by scanning the QR code as usual.
       alt: Image alt text
       image: /images/form.png
   - infopic: